 Requirements for graduation are: a completion of 64 prescribed semester credit hours for a two-year Associate Degree and 128 prescribed semester credit hours for a four-year Bachelor Degree.
-Students must maintain a minimum cumulative GPA of 2.0 with no outstanding financial obligations to PBC to graduate.
-Students are required to submit a graduation petition form during matriculation to indicate their plans to graduate that semester.
+Students must maintain a minimum cumulative GPA of 2.0, fulfilled all required courses and have no outstanding financial obligations to PBC to graduate.
+Students are required to submit an online Graduation Petition form at the beginning of the semester they intend to receive their diploma to indicate their plans to graduate that semester.
+This form is required if the student is attending the graduation in person or not.